(The John L Wehle Gallery opened in August 2012 following extensive renovations.)

 The collection of notable paintings and sculptures traces profound social, artistic and ideological changes in the interaction between humans and animals.
 Shifting perspectives are dramatically portrayed among the works—animals as prey, as servants, as companions, and as subjects of curiosity and scientific inquiry.

 Intrigued with the wildlife and sporting art genre, John L. Wehle, Genesee Country Village & Museum founder, an avid sportsman and conservationist, began collecting representative works—acrylic, oil and watercolor paintings, prints and bronze sculptures—to fill the gallery.
 Today, visitors of all ages enjoy and are inspired by this internationally recognized collection.

 In addition to the rooms that feature specific themes, the gallery hosts traveling shows and exhibits that draw from the historic village collection.
+The new Gone Fishin' Exhibit open June 20.
 Self-guided tours allow you to tour the gallery at your own pace.
 Knowledgeable guides stationed throughout the gallery are happy to answer questions about the collection.

 for the season and will